-As former Programme Chair, you may be invited to serve on the conference’s Steering Committee.
-For the steering committee formal rules for your particular conference, consult the relevant SIGPLAN conference web page.
+As former Program Chair, you may be invited to serve on the conference’s Steering Committee.
+For the formal rules for your particular conference’s steering committee, consult the relevant SIGPLAN conference web page.
 Links to these pages can be be found here.

-The programme chairs of the major SIGPLAN conferences, POPL, PLDI, OOPSLA, and ICFP, are automatically on the selection committee for the following year’s SIGPLAN Programming Languages Achievement Award.
+The program chairs of the major SIGPLAN conferences (POPL, PLDI, OOPSLA, and ICFP) are automatically on the selection committee for the following year’s SIGPLAN Programming Languages Achievement Award.

-The ACM Digital Library and Sheridan Printing, who prepare many ACM proceedings, are both set up to accept auxiliary material.
+The ACM Digital Library and ConfPub, who prepare many ACM proceedings, are both set up to accept auxiliary material.
 The SIGPLAN EC encourages SIGPLAN-sponsored conferences to accept such material as part of the publication process.
 (Some conferences also accept auxiliary material with submissions; this is an independent issue.)

 or anything else relevant.
 It is SIGPLAN policy to encourage authors to publish adequate auxiliary material to enable others to reproduce their work.
-Authors retain copyright of their auxiliary material, while copyright of the paper is normally assigned to ACM.
+Authors retain copyright of their auxiliary material, while copyright of the paper can be either assigned to ACM or held by the authors.
 Referees may examine auxiliary material, if it accompanies the submission, but this should not be considered part of the review process.
-There are two reasons for this: one is to reduce burden on referees; the other is that ACM requests the copyright to reviewed material, but ceding copyright to software or other auxiliary material may be problematic.
-For an example of auxiliary material in the Digital Library, see here and click on “source materials”.
+For an example of auxiliary material in the Digital Library, see here and click on “Supplemental Material”.

-Some columns containing useful advice for conference organizers have been published in SIGPLAN Notices over the years:
+Some columns containing useful advice for conference organizers have been published in SIGPLAN Notices and elsewhere over the years: